 If you are an organization that has offices spanning multiple time zones – then you have a dilemma.
-What time zone should you set for your SharePoint and how do you set time such that each user sees calendar entries and time stamps in SharePoint in their local time?
+What time zone should you set for your SharePoint, and how do you set time such that each user sees calendar entries and time stamps in SharePoint in their local time?

 Let’s start with an example.
-If you have set your default time zone to be Eastern Standard Time in US (EST), that means that when the user in New York City makes an entry into SharePoint Calendar for a conference call at 9 AM, another user in London will see same exact time stamp (9 AM), even though the call would occur at 2 PM local time in London (5 hour difference between 2 cities).
-Same sort of issue would apply to time stamps on uploaded document and other items in SharePoint lists & libraries.
+If you have set your default time zone to be Eastern Standard Time in the US (EST), that means that when the user in New York City makes an entry into SharePoint Calendar for a conference call at 9 AM, another user in London will see same exact time stamp (9 AM), even though the call would occur at 2 PM local time in London (5 hour difference between 2 cities).
+The same sort of issue would apply to time stamps on the uploaded document and other items in SharePoint lists & libraries.
 So how do we correct the time zone for London users?
 This article will explain.

 2 Types of SharePoint Time Zone

 First, it is important to understand that there are 2 types of time zone settings in SharePoint: Regional and Personal.

 - Regional setting controls time zone for the site – this the default time zone that every user will inherit.
 This setting is controlled by the Administrator.

 - Personal setting is something each user has control over and the control to override Administrative default setting.

 Let’s first start with Regional (Administrative setting).
 It is important to note that the Regional Setting is set for each site separately.
 If you set the time zone at the top site of the site collection, it would not propagate automatically to sub-sites.
 Time zone regional setting needs to be set for each site separately.